 Darunavir Oral Suspension

-Generic Name: Darunavir Oral Suspension (dar UE na vir)
+Generic name: Darunavir Oral Suspension (dar OO na veer)

 Uses of Darunavir Oral Suspension: